Sousastep/sousastep/.github/README.md

 SousaFX may be [downloaded](https://sousastep.github.io/SousaFX-docs/content/install.html#installation) and evaluated for free, however a license must be [purchased](https://sousastep.github.io/SousaFX-docs/content/purchase.html#purchase) for continued use.

+> [!NOTE]
+> The next release may be the last as development switches over to [SousaFX-rnbo](https://github.com/Sousastep/SousaFX-rnbo)

 <a href="#books-documentation">![rainbow](./media/rainbow.png)</a>

 # :books: Documentation